EnzymeAD/enzyme-conf-website/index.md

 Denver airport (DEN) is the nearest airport to the venue.
 There is a bus that runs hourly between the airport and Boulder [(Route AB1 bus)](https://www.rtd-denver.com/app/route/AB/schedule?direction=westbound).
 The airport is a 30-60 minute drive to Boulder.

 Several hotels are a short walk from the CU Boulder campus.
 The cheapest convenient lodging is the [Millenium](https://www.millenniumhotels.com/en/boulder/millennium-harvest-house-boulder/) for roughly $100/night.
 Similarly nearby are also the Boulder Marriott and Hilton Boulder, at roughly $200/night.

+## Venue

+EnzymeCon will take place at CU Boulder in room ECNT 312 in the [Engineering Center North Tower](https://www.colorado.edu/map).